atorov/fractal-tree-simulator/README.md

 ### UPDATE 2019-04-21

-An examples, build on the same concept but using the latest React features such as **hooks and context**), can be found [here](https://github.com/atorov/react-hooks-p5js)
+An example, build on the same concept but using the latest React features such as **hooks and context**), can be found [here](https://github.com/atorov/react-hooks-p5js)

 ---